POS Supply Solutions Blog

 As a result of the thermal paper anti-dumping case ruling with the DOC, and other supply chain issues taking place across the globe, we have seen the major thermal paper suppliers announce price increases ranging from 12-15% in May 2021.
 And we just got word that thermal paper pricing is going up again this summer.

 Koehler from Germany announced a 10% increase starting with August 1st deliveries.
-Hansol from Korea has announced the same 10% increase, and we expect to hear the same from Domtar and Appvion soon.
+Hansol from Korea and Domtar from the US have announced the same 10% increase, and we expect to hear the same from Appvion soon.

 Despite the turbulent thermal paper market, POS Supply Solutions is well positioned with an abundance of thermal paper inventory and strong relationships with converters to receive orders before the next increase hits.
 Please don’t hesitate to reach out to us for updates on prices, supply chain issues, and actions to help offset longer lead times.
 Thank you for your continued business and support.